onnx/working-groups/safety-related-profile/meetings/minutes.md

       - Pending
 - [ ] (A002 - all) Add / remove your name for the [participant list ](https://github.com/ericjenn/working-groups/blob/da1fb275bcbfb32af95fd8ef54589cde0e14f927/safety-related-profile/meetings/team.md) and provide information about your possible contribution
 - [ ] (A004 - all) Propose a short communication during the next WG meetings.
 The list is [here](https://github.com/ericjenn/working-groups/blob/da1fb275bcbfb32af95fd8ef54589cde0e14f927/safety-related-profile/meetings/presentation_proposals.md).
   - Sebastian Boblest (Bosch), on their tool (to be planned)
   - Alexandre Eichenberger (IBM),  on onnx-mlir (to be planned)
   - ??? on specification and verification of FP computations
 - [X] (A005 - leads) Organize sub-group on formal methods (fm-sg).
       => Meeting planned on 29/10
 - [ ] (A006 - leads) Finalize the organization of the WG's repository.
 Define procedure to use it (inc. issues, wiki,...)
   - Meeting with Nathan and Andreas to be organized (use of [Linux Foundations' LFX](https://sso.linuxfoundation.org/))
+  - Reply from Nathan on 11/05.
+Mailing list, etc. should be available by week 11/18
 - [ ] (A007 - leads) Setup a mailing list
       - Meeting with Nathan and Andreas to be organized (use of [Linux Foundations' LFX](https://sso.linuxfoundation.org/))
+  - Reply from Nathan on 11/05.
+Mailing list, etc. should be available by week 11/18
 # 2024/10/02
 ## Agenda
 - Presentation of "templates" to start of activies on